Learning the Complexity of Weakly Noisy Quantum States: Introduction

 \section{Introduction}

-The concept of quantum complexity has deep connections to high-energy physics, quantum many-body systems, and black-hole physics~\cite{bouland2019computational, brown2016complexity, brown2016holographic, stanford2014complexity, susskind2016computational}.
-Within the context of quantum computation, the complexity of a quantum state characterizes the necessary quantum resources required to prepare a state that reveals the solution to a problem.
-We determine the complexity of an $n$-qubit quantum state by finding the minimum number of gates required to prepare it from the initial $\ket{0^n}\bra{0^n}$ state~\cite{aaronson2016complexity,haferkamp2022linear}.
-Brown and Susskind's conjecture, which is supported by the complexity geometry theory proposed by Nielsen et al.~\cite{nielsen2005geometric,nielsen2006quantum}, suggested that the random quantum state complexity grows linearly before it saturates after reaching an exponential size~\cite{brown2018second, susskind2018black}.
-Recent works have connected quantum state complexity to unitary $t$-designs~\cite{brandao2021models,jian2022linear} and the dimension of semi-algebraic sets~\cite{haferkamp2022linear}, further supporting Brown and Susskind's conjecture.
-This implies that most random quantum circuits are challenging to compress and optimize.
-Furthermore, given the technical limitations of near-term quantum devices~\cite{arute2019quantum,wu2021strong}, structured quantum circuits with a brickwall-type layout of gates~\cite{arute2019quantum,wu2021strong,haferkamp2022linear} are preferred.
-It is believed that structured random quantum states are classically difficult to generate under the anticoncentration property in the average-case scenario~\cite{boixo2018characterizing, bouland2019complexity, movassagh2019quantum, bouland2022noise, kondo2022quantum,krovi2022average, aaronson2016complexity,hangleiter2022computational}, implying that structured quantum circuits could provide quantum advantages for industrial applications, such as approximating the ground state energy of physically relevant Hamiltonians~\cite{kandala2017hardware,mcardle2019variational,gard2020efficient, cerezo2021variational,tang2021qubit,bazhanov1997quantum}, solving combinatorial optimization problems~\cite{moll2018quantum,wiebe2012quantum,montanaro2016quantum}, and addressing quantum chemistry problems~\cite{mcardle2020quantum, o2016scalable, whitfield2011simulation, mcclean2016theory, romero2018strategies,wu2022orbital,li2021practical,cao2021larger,huang2022efficient}.
+The concept of quantum complexity has deep connections to high-energy physics, quantum many-body systems, and black-hole physics~\citep{bouland2019computational, brown2016complexity, brown2016holographic, stanford2014complexity, susskind2016computational}.
+A problem is deemed ``easy'' if it is soluble with a (quantum) circuit whose size grows polynomially with the size of the inputs, while the problem is deemed ``hard'' if the size of the (quantum) circuit scales exponentially.
+In the context of quantum computation, the complexity of an $n$-qubit quantum state corresponds to the minimum number of gates required to prepare it from the initial state $|0^n\rangle$~\citep{haferkamp2022linear}.
+Brown and Susskind's conjecture suggests that the complexity of quantum states generated by random quantum circuits grows linearly before it saturates after reaching an exponential size~\citep{brown2018second, susskind2018black}, which is supported by the complexity geometry theory proposed by~\cite{nielsen2006quantum}.
+Recent works theoretically proved this conjecture by connecting quantum state complexity to unitary $t$-designs~\citep{brandao2021models,jian2022linear} and the dimension of semi-algebraic sets~\citep{haferkamp2022linear}, demonstrating a rigorous computational ability separation between shallow and deep quantum circuits.